Pathway to FURTHER EDUCATION

 What will this course lead on to?

-On successful completion of this programme you will be ready to progress to mainstream qualifications at level 1 subject to internal references and interview.
+On successful completion of this programme you will be ready to progress to a vocational qualification at level 1 subject to internal references and interview.
 Some students may progress to the Pathway to Employment.

 How will I be assessed?